 These are all examples of the kinds of hazards at work, that could lead to an employee injuring their back due to a slip, trip or fall.
 Such accidents should be recorded in the accident book.
 If you call our claims team and explain how your accident happened, they will let you know whether you have a potential claim or not.

 Statistics For Workplace Slip And Fall Accidents And Injuries

-- 693,000 suffered a non-fatal injury while at work, which they reported themselves.
+- 441,000 suffered a non-fatal injury in the workplace, which they reported themselves.

-- 168,000 of these injuries resulted in the victim taking more than 7 days away from work.
+- 102,000 of these injuries resulted in the victim taking more than 7 days absence from work.

-- 525,000 of these injuries resulted in the victim taking less than 7 days away from work.
+- 339,000 of these injuries resulted in the victim taking fewer than 7 days absence from work.

-- Of all of the injuries reported, the most common were slip, trip and fall injuries, that made up a total of 29% of all workplace injuries reported.
+- When we look at the causes of injuries reported, the most common were slip, trip and fall on one level incidents, that made up a total of 33% of all workplace injuries reported.